Chicken Smells Like Eggs, Why Does It Happens?

 We can not trust the date of sale of chickens because it is the date that was made when the chicken was sold, sometimes you buy it several days after the written date.
 But you can use it as a guide to know that the chicken has been slaughtered and sold for several days.

-The best way to keep chicken fresh is to buy fresh or live chicken, then ask the seller to cut it in front of you.
+The best way to keep chicken fresh is to buy fresh or live chicken, and then ask the seller to cut it in front of you.
 Take the fresh chicken and immediately freeze it when you get home if you don’t want to use it straight away.

 Storing chicken in the freezer can last up to 9 months if you store it properly.
-So how to freeze chicken properly.
+So how to freeze chicken properly?
 Let’s look at the points below.

 – Proper Storage